zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    on a given rotate interval.

-   :i: The rotate interval to base the calculation on.
+   :param i: The rotate interval to base the calculation on.

    :returns: The duration until the next file rotation time.